RENEE MONTAGNE, Host:

 ROVNER: From the doctor's point of view, however, it's not hard to see why they're getting more and more reluctant to take on new Medicare patients.

-Dr. JOSEPH STUBBS (Immediate Past President, American College of Physicians): We haven't had a raise in seven years.
+JOSEPH STUBBS: We haven't had a raise in seven years.

 ROVNER: Joseph Stubbs is immediate past president of the American College of Physicians, which represents more than 100,000 internists.
 He says, as professionals, doctors feel a strong sense of duty to continue to care for their patients, even when profits erode.
 But at some point, the balance will tip, he says, including for his own group of nine doctors in Georgia.